On history and abandoned hotels in Bosnia…

 It wouldn’t be true to say that we stumbled across this derelict building by accident.
 We knew of its existence and were on the lookout for it, but we hadn’t anticipated our scenic drive would be interrupted in such an abrupt manner.
 However, turning a bend suddenly presented us with one of the finest examples of brutalist/modernist architecture that we have seen in a long while.

-Whether the motel originally belonged to Bosnian Serbs who were part of/sympathetic to the local Crisis Committee, or it was ‘acquired’ as a result of unlawful acts against non-Bosnian Serbs is not something I can establish.
-I’m also not sure at what point the motel was destroyed and by whom.
+During this period, the property was under the ownership of either the municipality or Sutjeska National Park but I don’t know at what point it was destroyed and by whom.
 I can only assume that if it was used by the Miljevina Crisis Committee, it remained in reasonably good condition for much of the war and was damaged and abandoned at some point thereafter.

 We were aware of most, but not all, of the above information prior to adding the motel to our list of places we wanted to visit during our 2018 road trip around Bosnia & Herzegovina and, as I was getting out of the car and making my way towards the building, it made me wonder how on earth had our tastes in ‘sightseeing’ become so dark over recent years? (*).